 Medication Policy for Elementary Students:

-- Health room stock of acetaminophen, ibuprofen and diphenhydramine (Benadryl) may be sparingly administered by the school nurse upon annual parent written authorization. (download the Authorization for Over the Counter Medication Form in PDF format — English or Spanish).
+- Parents may sign for health room stock of acetaminophen, ibuprofen and diphenhydramine (Benadryl) to be given by the school nurse. (download the Authorization for Over the Counter Medication Form in PDF format — English or Spanish).

 Middle School and High School Medication Policy: